 Joseph Hoelscher, Managing Attorney of Law Firm in San Antonio, Texas

-Our biggest legal research challenges are cost and filtering the volume of materials now available to find the most relevant information.
+Our major legal research challenge include cost and filtering the volume of materials available.
 The most common legal research options, LexisNexis and Westlaw, are very expensive.
 Cheaper alternatives, such as Google Scholar (free), aren’t as good at sorting cases.

 So, we keep a master outline of cases and briefs for each practice area.
 This allows our lawyers to quickly find law relevant to any issues we’ve handled before, often with briefs, and avoid duplicating research tasks.
 As a result, we’ve reduced the number of paid subscriptions for research services.